By Atom | Sep 27, 2023, 9:11 AM

 Paper 1 has a time limit of one hour.
 There are two sections – English and maths – which each have a time limit of 30 minutes.
 This includes 5 minutes at the beginning of each section for practice questions, which are not marked.

-English: the English section will involve a comprehension exercise to assess your child's reading ability.
+The English section will involve a comprehension exercise to assess your child's reading ability.
 There will also be some questions designed to assess literacy skills like grammar, punctuation and vocabulary.
 Question types vary, but may include choosing the best words to complete a sentence, finding synonyms and antonyms, and spotting mistakes in sentences.

 The second test also has a time limit of one hour, including practice questions and assessed questions.
 While both the verbal and non-verbal reasoning sections are about the same length, the non-verbal reasoning section will be split into smaller sections, which are administered and timed individually.

-Verbal reasoning: your child will be tested on their ability to reason and solve problems with written information.
+Your child will be tested on their ability to reason and solve problems with written information.
 Verbal reasoning covers five key areas: vocabulary, finding words, building words, codes, and sequence logic.

 Unlike English and maths, verbal and non-verbal reasoning are not taught on the Key Stage 2 national curriculum.
 11 plus tests often include reasoning questions to assess a child's potential.